peterdresslar/emergent-firms-model/README.md

 The model will generate (by default in the working directory):
 - A CSV file containing agent history
 - A GML file representing the final network structure
+- A JSON file containing the event log
+- A CSV file containing the firm history
+- A CSV file containing the economic census

 ## License
 This work is derived from code licensed under CC-BY-NC (Creative Commons Attribution-NonCommercial).